Ikageng-20-12/FarmWise/README.md

-Welcome to FarmQuest, your go-to guide for everything farming!
+Welcome to FarmWise, your go-to guide for everything farming!
 This website is designed to introduce new farmers to the basics of farming, explore different types of farms, and provide essential information and resources.